PubMedQA: A Dataset for Biomedical Research Question Answering

 Implementation

 The original dataset is available on HuggingFace.
+This dataset contains 1000 samples, but only 500 are used to evaluate the model.
+The other samples can be used to train models.
+The original github page provides the IDs of the samples used in the test split.
+As part of our preprocessing, we use that list to sample the test subset.
 A lightly reshaped version of the dataset was released by BioBio.
-This implementation uses the BigBio release of the dataset, as the original release incorrectly uses all 1000 labeled samples as the test set, which should in fact only be 500.
+This implementation used to use the BigBio release of the dataset, as the original release incorrectly uses all 1000 labeled samples as the test set, which should in fact only be 500.
+However, as of version 4.0.0 of datasets, dataset scripts are no longer supported by the package.
+This causes issues with this benchmark’s dataset and prevents use.
+Therefore, we have gone back to using the original dataset.
 See this GitHub issue.

 The BigBio release actually provides both versions of the dataset - “source” and “bigbio_qa”.
 The “source” subsets contain the original qiaojin version, but do not include sample ids.
 The “bigbio_qa” subsets contain the reshaped version of the same data, but with sample ids included.
 The “bigbio_qa” version of the labeled test set is used in this implementation.
 The following subsets are available, with their respective splits: